tomtomcrypto/stlos/README.md

 ### Rundown

 - TLOS is deposited in the contract and gets locked for  `lockDuration` amount of time
-- Once unlocked, depositor can withdraw the TLOS to their account
+- Once unlocked, depositors can withdraw the TLOS to their account

 ### Public functions